Wholesale dealer license application instructions

 A Dealer Bond form

 MV2511 is the only acceptable bond form you may submit to show that you have secured a bond.
-If you will be submitting an Irrevocable Letter of Credit instead of a bond, your bank may complete the Wisconsin Motor Vehicle Irrevocable Letter of Credit form MV1046 or they may reproduce the form on their bank letterhead.
+If you will be submitting an Irrevocable Letter of Credit instead of a bond, your bank may complete the Wisconsin Motor Vehicle Irrevocable Letter of Credit form MV1046.
 For a list of insurance companies accepting applications for bonds, see

 Insurance companies that accept applications for bonds.
 The bond or Letter of Credit must be in force for the entire two-year license period.
 You'll need to keep the bond or Letter of Credit in force in order to renew your wholesale dealer license.
 If your bond or Letter of Credit expires or is canceled, Wisconsin Department of Transportation (WisDOT) is required to suspend or revoke your wholesale dealer license unless a new bond or Letter of Credit is submitted on or before the date of expiration or cancellation.